flossy83/CalibrationTools/README.md

 #### Known Bugs

-* If Windows DPI scaling is not set to a multiple of 25, an miselading error message about missing icons is shown.
+* If Windows DPI scaling is not set to a multiple of 25, a miselading error message about missing icons is shown.

 #### Screenshots